idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/WCNSFV2PInterfaceAreaSourceSink.md

 - $\rho_d$ is the density of the dispersed phase $d$, e.g., the density of the gas in bubbles,
 - $t$ is time,
 - $\vec{u}$ is the velocity vector,
-- $D_b$ is a diffusion coefficient for the interface area concentration, which may be assumed as `0` if unknown,
+- $D_b$ is a diffusion coefficient for the interface area concentration, which may be assumed to be `0` if unknown,
 - $\frac{D (\bullet)}{Dt} = \frac{\partial (\bullet)}{\partial t} + \vec{u} \cdot \nabla (\bullet)$ is the material derivative,
 - $S_T$, $S_C$, and $S_B$ are the interface area concentration sources due to mass transfer, coalescence, and breakage, respectively.